loadmill/loadmill-docs/testing-with-cors.md

 function setPreFlightHeaders(res, allowedMethod, allowedHeaders) {
     res.header({
-        // This header asks the browser not to pre-flight
+        // This response header asks the browser not to pre-flight
         // the same request URL again for the next 24 hours:
         "Access-Control-Max-Age": "86400",

+        // These
         "Access-Control-Allow-Methods": allowedMethod,
         "Access-Control-Allow-Headers": allowedHeaders
     });